Skip to content

 Overview

-The DataCollection/ module is responsible for all output generation in MindSight: CSV summaries, dashboard video overlays, heatmaps, time-series charts, and project-level CSV aggregation.
-It contains seven files:
+The mindsight/outputs/ module is responsible for all output generation in MindSight: tidy CSV tables, per-run provenance manifests, dashboard video overlays, heatmaps, time-series charts, and project-level CSV aggregation.
+It contains eight files:

 File Purpose